Pro boxing organization announces transgender category

 - Trans athletes will not be allowed to compete against non-trans fighters

-Sulaiman emphasized boxing, under the jurisdiction of the WBC, will never have a fight between a “born man” and a “born woman.”
+Sulaiman emphasized that boxing, under the WBC’s jurisdiction, will never have a fight between a “born man” and a “born woman.”
 The WBC’s transgender category will be separate from its already-existing men’s (18 weight classes) and women’s (16 weight classes) categories.

 Middleweight champion Claressa Shields expressed her confusion about the new program on Twitter.
 “A man, who is now identified as a woman, transgender, is allowed to fight against me,” she said.
 That prompted Sulaiman to clarify a born man will never fight a born woman.